khkamble/CRISH-THE-ZOMBIES-1/README.md

-# CRISH-THE-ZOMBIES-1
+# zombie-crush-boilerplate
-there is a error in the code pls check it
+boilerplate for crush the zombie game